Borrow Interest Rate

 The Utilisation Rate represents the availability of capital within the system.

-Note: this model has been adapted from Aave's interest rate model.
-The paramaters and model will be iterated and improved as Drift's borrow lend engine grows.
+Note: this model has been adapted from Aave's interest rate model (opens in a new tab).
+The parameters and model will be iterated and improved as Drift's borrow lend engine grows.
 Last Updated: 21 October 2022.

 Liquidity risk materialises when utilisation is high and this becomes more problematic as U gets closer to 100%.

-To tailor the model to this constraint, the interest rate curve is split in two parts around an optimal utilisation rate Uo.
+To tailor the model to this constraint, the interest rate curve is split into two parts around an optimal utilisation rate Uo.
 Before Uo the slope is small, after it begins rising sharply.

 The resulting model produces the following graph: